 What you need to know today about the virus outbreak

-The death toll from the global pandemic surpassed 10,000 people worldwide and the effects of a global economy grinding to a halt because of the pandemic were beginning to show, from millions of unsold flowers rotting in piles in Kenya to the slow emptying of the world’s skies.

-The U.N. chief warned of a looming global recession “perhaps of record dimensions," and California Gov. Gavin Newsom ordered the state's 40 million residents to stay at home indefinitely and venture out only for essential jobs, groceries and some exercise.
+The death toll from the global coronavirus pandemic has surpassed 14,000 people worldwide, and it has sickened more than 328,000.
+Leaders in the U.S. are hammering out a rescue package that could be worth $1.4 trillion or more, while the death toll in Italy soars again.

-Here are some of AP's top stories Friday on the world's coronavirus pandemic.
-Follow APNews.com/VirusOutbreak for updates through the day:
+Here are some of Associated Press’ top stories Sunday on the world’s coronavirus pandemic.

 For most people, the virus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people recover.